Conquering Pikes Peak: Altitude‑Smart Pacing Strategies and Training Hacks

 “Mountain‑Mimic” – 5‑km progressive climb

-Run this twice a week for three weeks, then add a short, steep hill repeat (30 seconds up, 90 seconds easy) on the following day.
-Use your watch’s real‑time alerts to stay within the prescribed zones.
-Over the next month, increase the total elevation gain by 10 % each week, and you’ll feel the “altitude bank” grow – a stronger, more confident climb on race day.
+Execute this twice weekly for three weeks, then slot in a short, steep hill repeat (30 seconds up, 90 seconds recovery) the next day.
+Watch your real-time alerts to keep within zones.
+Over the next month, bump total elevation gain by 10% weekly.
+You’ll build up what I call an “altitude bank”, a reserve of strength and confidence for race day.

-The beauty of mountain running is that it’s a long game.
-By listening to the mountain, respecting the altitude, and using personalised zones and adaptive training, you give yourself a fair chance to enjoy the ascent and the rush of the descent.
+Mountain running rewards patience.
+Respect the altitude, use your personalised zones, and apply adaptive training, and you’ll have both the strength to climb and the freshness to enjoy the descent.
 Happy running – and if you want to try this, the ‘Mountain‑Mimic’ workout is a perfect place to start.

 References